Getting things wrong

 Benefits and expenses

-Interest and penalties will be levied where a person is late in making payments of PAYE tax and Class 1/1A/1B NIC in the tax year.
-You should note that late payment penalties can be levied even if the associated payroll information has reached HMRC on time.
+Interest and penalties may be levied where a person is late in making payments of PAYE tax and Class 1/1A/1B NIC in the tax year.
+You should note that late payment interest and penalties can be levied even if the associated payroll information has reached HMRC on time.

 The amount of the penalty will depend on the number of late payments (known as ‘defaults’) in the tax year and can range from 1% to 4%.
 The first late payment does not count as a default.